pacscilab/voxangeles/README.md

 2) The ``lrec-coling_analyses`` directory contains data and R processing scripts relevant for the analyses conducted in the LREC-COLING 2024 paper for the comparison between the VoxAngeles and UCLA transcriptions, as well as the VoxAngeles and MFA alignments (``voxangeles_mfa_comparison.R``), the intrinsic f0 analysis (``voxangeles_f0_analysis.R``) and the creation of the map (``map``).

 3) The ``processing`` directory contains two subdirectories and one script:
-+ **forced_alignment**: The documentation of the procedure for force-aligning the CMU Release of the UCLA Phonetics Lab Archive (retrieved May 2023) using the Montreal Forced Aligner (MFA) and the Interlingual-MFA toolkit.
++ **forced_alignment**: The documentation of the procedure for force-aligning the CMU Release of the UCLA Phonetics Lab Archive (data.tar.gz retrieved July 2023 with 95 languages) using the Montreal Forced Aligner (MFA) and the Interlingual-MFA toolkit.
 The raw TextGrid output from the MFA alignment, as well as relevant scripts and text files are included in this directory.
 + the modifyLabelsBoundaries.praat script, which was used in processing to automatically open the files in the Praat Editor window and save them after closing
 + **phonetic_extraction**: This contains the Praat scripts for extracting phonetic measurements (duration, corner vowel formants, corner vowel f0)